romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 };
 ```

-I'm skipping some framework specific details: how to configure server, configure routing, this depends on the framework and your preferences.
+I'm skipping some framework-specific details: how to configure a server, and configure routing, this depends on the framework and your preferences.

 ## login endpoint